clojurewerkz/cassaforte/README.md

  * Be well maintained.
  * Be well documented.
  * Be well tested.
- * Target Cassandra 1.2 and Clojure 1.4 and later from the ground up.
+ * Target modern Cassandra and Clojure releases.
  * Integrate with libraries like Joda Time.
  * Support URI connections to be friendly to Heroku and other PaaS providers.